 Weebly offers auto blog posts sharing option for Facebook and Twitter.
 We would say the process is semi-automatic since you need to click the share button manually after publishing the post.
-Being a popular microblogging platform Twitter is a one of the easy ways to drive social traffic to your Weebly site.
+Being a popular microblogging platform Twitter (now called X) is a one of the easy ways to drive social traffic to your Weebly site.
 In this article we will explain how to share Weebly blog posts on Twitter.

 Connecting Weebly and Twitter